Thin homotopy and the holonomy approach to gauge theories: Thin homotopy and groups of based loops on a manifold

 \subsection{Results of Tlas}

 In \cite{Tlas16}, Tlas considered the space $\Omega^{1}_{0}(M,p)$ of $C^{1}$-based loops in $M$ with vanishing derivative at end points, and studied the homotopy equivalence relation on it induced from compositions of rank-1 homotopies.
-A crucial ingredient is a factorization theorem (theorem 1) for any based $C^{1}$-loop, which in particular associates a transfinite word to it, and leads to the notion of a \emph{whisker}, which is any element in $\Omega^{1}_{0}(M,p)$ whose reduced word is trivial.
+A crucial ingredient is a factorization theorem (theorem 1 in \cite{Tlas16}; cf. theorem \ref{theo:smooth-thin}) for any based $C^{1}$-loop, which in particular associates a transfinite word to it, and leads to the notion of a \emph{whisker}, which is any element in $\Omega^{1}_{0}(M,p)$ whose reduced word is trivial.
 Similarly, the following result is proved:

 \begin{theorem}[\cite{Tlas16}, theorem 3] The following conditions on a loop $\gamma\in\Omega^{1}_{0}(M,p)$ are equivalent: \begin{itemize} \item[(i)] $\gamma$ is a whisker, \item[(ii)] $\gamma$ is equivalent to the trivial loop via a rank-1 homotopy,\footnote{In \cite{Tlas16}, rank-1 homotopies are called \emph{thin homotopies}.
-This does not represent a notational inconsistency in view of remark \ref{rem:equiv-thin-int}.} \item[(iii)] For any semi-simple Lie group $G$, the holonomy of $\gamma$ for every smooth connection on every principal $G$-bundle $P$ is trivial.\footnote{In particular, this indicates that theorem 5 in \cite{Spa01} is not valid.
-This is the case since the kernel of $\Phi$ is not trivial, and $\cL^{\text{ret}}(M,p)\not\cong\cL^{\text{thin}}(M,p)$.
-Notice that Spallanzani's work suggest that Tlas' theorem is also valid for any non-solvable Lie group $G$.} \end{itemize} \end{theorem}
+This does not represent a notational inconsistency in view of remark \ref{rem:equiv-thin-int}.} \item[(iii)] For any semi-simple Lie group $G$, the holonomy of $\gamma$ for every smooth connection on every principal $G$-bundle $P$ is trivial.\footnote{In particular, this indicates that theorem 5 in \cite{Spa01}, which states the isomorphism when $G$ is connected and non-solvable, is not valid.
+This is the case since every non-retraceable thin loop (as in section \ref{sec:thin-not-ret}) will define a nontrivial element in the kernel of the epimorphism $\Phi: \cL^{\text{ret}}(M,p)\rightarrow\cL^{\text{thin}}(M,p)$ following from remark \ref{rem:thin->rank-1} and proposition \ref{prop:group-like}, and consequently $\cL^{\text{ret}}(M,p)\not\cong\cL^{\text{thin}}(M,p)$.
+Notice that Spallanzani's work suggests that Tlas' theorem is also valid for any connected and non-solvable Lie group $G$.} \end{itemize} \end{theorem}

-\begin{remark} Since it can be shown \cite{CP94} that thin homotopy is a special case of a rank-1 homotopy, it follows from theorem \ref{theo:Tlas} that after suitable generalized reparametrizations, every whisker in $\Omega^{\text{ps}}(M,p)$ is a thin loop.
-Moreover, since every whisker is thin, it also follows that two loops in $\Omega^{\text{ps}}(M,p)$ are thin homotopic if and only if they are homotopic through a rank-1 homotopy.
-Consequently, it follows that we have the isomorphism
+\begin{remark} Thin homotopy is a special case of a rank-1 homotopy \cite{CP94}, and after suitable generalized reparametrizations, it follows from Tlas' factorization theorem that every whisker in $\Omega^{\text{ps}}(M,p)$ is a thin loop.
+Therefore, it also follows from theorem \ref{theo:Tlas} that two loops in $\Omega^{\text{ps}}(M,p)$ are thin homotopic if and only if they are homotopic through a rank-1 homotopy, and we have the isomorphism